The Bayesian Context Trees State Space Model for time series modelling and forecasting: Introduction

 \section{Introduction}

 Time series modelling, inference and forecasting are well-studied tasks in statistics and machine learning (ML), with critical applications throughout finance, the sciences, and engineering.
-A wide range of approaches exist, from classical statistical methods~\cite{box:book,durbin:book2}, to modern ML techniques, notably neural networks~\cite{benidis:20,alexandrov:20,zhang:98}, Gaussian processes (GPs)~\cite{rasmussen:book,roberts:13,frigola:15}, and matrix factorisations~\cite{yu:16,faloutsos:18}.
-Despite their popularity, ML methods in general have not been found to conclusively outperform classical approaches in time series applications~\cite{makridakis:18b,makridakis:18,ahmed:10}, and neural networks in particular have well-known limitations, in that they lack interpretability and have large training-data requirements; see, e.g.,~\cite{makridakis:18b,benidis:20}.
-Motivated in part by important applications in financial time series analysis, in this work we propose a new, general class of flexible hierarchical Bayesian models, which are both naturally {\em interpretable} and suitable for applications with limited training data.
-For these models, we provide computationally efficient -- linear complexity~-- algorithms for {\em exact} inference, prediction, and posterior exploration.
+A wide range of approaches exist, from classical statistical methods~\cite{box:book,durbin:book2}, to modern ML techniques: notably neural networks~\cite{benidis:20,alexandrov:20,zhang:98}, Gaussian processes (GPs)~\cite{rasmussen:book,roberts:13,frigola:15}, and matrix factorisations~\cite{yu:16,faloutsos:18}. { Recent reviews that provide a thorough comparison between ML and classical methods specifically in the time series setting can be found in~\cite{makridakis:18b,makridakis:18,ahmed:10}.
+Motivated in part by important applications in financial time series and the inherent limitations of neural network models -- in that the they lack interpretability and have large training-data requirements~\cite{makridakis:18b,benidis:20} -- in this work we propose a new, general class of flexible hierarchical Bayesian models, which are both naturally {\em interpretable} and suitable for applications with limited training data.
+For these models, we provide computationally efficient -- linear complexity~-- algorithms for effective inference, forecasting, and posterior exploration. }

 Roughly speaking, time series models can be broadly categorised in two classes, depending on the absence or presence of an underlying hidden state process.
-The first class includes the family of linear autoregressive (AR) and autoregressive integrated moving average (ARIMA) models~\cite{box:book,tsay:05,tong:book}, which directly model the stochastic mapping from previous to current observations, as well as numerous AR extensions and generalisations, including nonlinear AR models that employ GPs~\cite{roberts:13,girard:02,candela:03,turner:12,murray:01} and neural networks to model nonlinear dynamics.
+The first class includes the family of linear autoregressive (AR) and autoregressive integrated moving average (ARIMA) models~\cite{box:book,tsay:05,tong:book}, which directly model the stochastic mapping from previous to current observations, as well as numerous AR extensions and generalisations, including nonlinear AR models that employ GPs~\cite{roberts:13,girard:02,turner:12,murray:01} and neural networks to model nonlinear dynamics.
 Feed-forward neural networks, including the Neural Network AR (NNAR) model, have been used since the 1990s in this setting~\cite{zhang:98}, and recurrent neural networks (RNN) have also been employed~\cite{graves:13,salinas:20,oreshkin:19}, with the DeepAR model of~\cite{salinas:20} that uses Long Short-Term Memory (LSTM) cells~\cite{hochreiter:97} being one of the most successful approaches.